cacciatc/btcjam/README.md

 ## Disclaimer

 Note, investing with BTCJam involves risk.
-Use this API at your own risk.
+This API is not production ready; use at your own risk.

 ## Installation